Trak Packer: A New Machine Concept

-For this inaugural season of Live at Loupe, we followed the team as they worked through a real-life New Machine Concept — to create what we have lovingly dubbed the “Trak Packer.”
+For this inaugural season of Live at Loupe, we follow the team as they work through a real-life New Machine Concept — to create what we have lovingly dubbed the “Trak Packer.”

 One possibility that intrigued us was packaging — and in particular, the ability to case pack a wide variety of product inputs without any changes in hard tooling.
 As those of you in automation know, changeover is often a huge time suck in packing; you can lose 30–60 minutes each time you transition to a new product or case type.